-ID From То Description (14) DEBUG STOP DEBUG RUN CoDeSys Safety online services "Step over", "Step in" and "Run" CoDeSys Non-Safety online service "Run" "Run" button on PM5xx Non-safety CPU (Non-safety CPU was in "Stop" state) (15) INIT INIT Powering off/on or "reboot" PLC Browser com- mand from PM5xx Non-safety CPU (16) INIT SAFE STOP Switch address 0xFE, 0xFD or 0xFC was set on SM560-S
+ID From То Description (14) DEBUG STOP DEBUG RUN CODESYS Safety online services "Step over", "Step in" and "Run" CODESYS Non-Safety online service "Run" "Run" button on PM5xx Non-safety CPU (Non-safety CPU was in "Stop" state) (15) INIT INIT Powering off/on or "reboot" PLC Browser com- mand from PM5xx Non-safety CPU (16) INIT SAFE STOP Switch address 0xFE, 0xFD or 0xFC was set on the Safety CPU

-Numbers are transitions in & Fig. 11
+\ Numbers are transitions in & Fig. 12

-3.1.6 SM560-S and PM5xx interaction
+3.1.6 Safety CPU and PM5xx interaction

-SM560-S Safety CPU and PM5xx Non-safety CPU have their own firmware, boot project and application program, which are executed separately.
-The only control element on PM5xx CPU hardware, which allows changing the status of both PM5xx and SM560-S is "Run" button on PM5xx.
-"Run" button on PM5xx simultaneuously stops and starts both Safety and Non-safety CPUs.
-In case of SM560-S Safety CPU, even if safety application program execution is stopped, the PROFIsafe F-Host stack [3] continues running on SM560-S in so-called fail-safe mode, when all Safety I/O modules are passivated and "0" substitute values are used on SM560-S for all Safety I/Os.
-PROFIsafe F-Host stack execution on SM560-S can be stopped only if it goes to SAFE STOP state (no valid telegrams are generated by the device) and I-ERR LED = ON.
+The Safety CPU and PM5xx Non-safety CPU have their own firmware, boot project and application program, which are executed separately.
+The only control element on PM5xx CPU hardware, which allows changing the status of both PM5xx and the Safety CPU is "Run" button on PM5xx.
+"Run" button on PM5xx simultaneously stops and starts both Safety and Non-safety CPUs.
+In case of the Safety CPU, even if safety application program execution is stopped, the PROFIsafe F-Host and F-Device stacks [3] continues running on the Safety CPU in so-called fail-safe mode, when all Safety I/O modules are passivated and "0" substitute values are used on the Safety CPU for all Safety I/Os and F-Devices.
+PROFIsafe F-Host and F-Device stack execution on the Safety CPU can be stopped only if it goes to SAFE STOP state (no valid telegrams are generated by the device) and I-ERR LED = ON.

-Online CoDeSys commands "Run" and "Stop" have the same effect on SM560-S and PM5xx as "Run" button on Non-safety CPU.
+Online CODESYS commands "Run" and "Stop" have the same effect on the Safety CPU and PM5xx as "Run" button on Non-safety CPU.

 It is not possible to safely start Safety CPU using "Run" button on PM5xx.
-SM560-S always goes to DEBUG mode (DEBUG RUN or DEBUG STOP) as soon as "Run" button is pressed on Non-safety CPU.
-To bring Safety CPU back into the safe RUN mode, one has to perform powering off/on of SM560-S or use "reboot" command on PM5xx CPU.
+The Safety CPU always goes to DEBUG mode (DEBUG RUN or DEBUG STOP) as soon as "Run" button is pressed on Non-safety CPU.
+To bring the Safety CPU back into the safe RUN mode, one has to perform powering off/on of the Safety CPU or use "reboot" command on PM5xx CPU.

-Online CoDeSys commands "Run" and "Stop" have the same effect on SM560-S and PM5xx as "Run" button on Non-safety CPU.
+Online CODESYS commands "Run" and "Stop" have the same effect on the Safety CPU and PM5xx as "Run" button on Non-safety CPU.

-Depending on PM5xx parameter "Behaviour of Outputs in Stop", "Stop on Error Class" and "Warmstart on E2 failure" setting in system configuration, one can influence the overall system behaviour of Safety and Non-safety CPUs.
+Depending on PM5xx parameter "Behavior of Outputs in Stop", "Stop on Error Class" and "Warmstart on E2 failure" setting in system configuration, one can influence the overall system behavior of Safety and Non-safety CPUs.
 This, however, does not compromise on system safety.
-Figure 3.6 gives an overview on how PM5xx system parameter setting influences SM560-S safety telegram flow.
+Figure 3.6 gives an overview on how PM5xx system parameter setting influences Safety CPU safety telegram flow.